yaserkl/RLSeq2Seq/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Evaluation the pre-trained model on validation data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Here, we use a different GPU for evalation, but we can use the same GPU if we decrease the number of batches.
+Here, we use a different GPU for evaluation, but we can use the same GPU if we decrease the number of batches.
 In our implementation, we use a batch size of 8 for evaluation but for each eval step, we iterate over the validation dataset 100 times.
 This is similar to finding the evaluation error on a batch size of 800.
 This will help to decrease the memory required by the evaluation process and provide options for running both training and eval on one GPU.

 .. code:: bash